Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Introduction

-We aim at assigning user-trips to the available vehicles, e.g., shared cars, in the best possible way.
-Therefore we maximize the savings obtained when using a vehicle instead of any other MOT.
-The costs of transportation do not only include distance cost, but also hourly wages of employees in order to properly reflect the trade-off between fast (but expensive) and possible slower (but cheaper) modes of transportation, such as public transport or bikes.
-We note that cars may not always be the fastest MOT.
-We also include emission cost to strengthen the use of environmental friendly MOTs.
+The aim is to assign user-trips to the available vehicles, e.g., shared cars, so as to maximize the savings obtained when using a vehicle instead of other MOTs.
+The costs of transportation include distance cost, but also hourly wages of employees in order to properly reflect the trade-off between fast (but expensive) and possibly slower (but cheaper) modes of transport, such as public transportation or bikes.
+We note that cars may not always be the fastest (or cheapest) MOT.
+Furthermore, we also include emission cost to strengthen the use of environmentally friendly MOTs.

-Research addressing car-sharing systems usually tackle strategic decisions such as charging station placement \citep{Boy2015,Bra2017} or the relocation of cars \citep{Zak2015, Kek2009, Nair2011, Boyaci2017, Jorge2014, Bruglieri2014}.
-Many formulations studying car-sharing systems are based on a time-space networks and/or flow model \citep{Correia2012, Boyaci2015, Boyaci2017, Jorge2014, Kek2009, Bruglieri2014, Pal2017, Zhang2019}. \citet{Pal2017} formulate a non-linear multi-commodity problem in a time-space network.
-After linearization they solve the intractable model using a heuristic. \citet{Zhang2019} work on a vehicle to trips assignment and relay decisions in one-way electric car-sharing systems.
-They model the problem in a multi-commodity time-space network (with one commodity only) and develop a heuristic thereof.
-In \citet{Enzi2020} both car-sharing and ride-sharing are considered simultaneously.
-The first step of the auxiliary graph transformation of \citet{Enzi2020} is the same as the presented graph in this work.
-However, they, extend the graph by duplicating trips including ride-sharing and solve the car- and ride-sharing problem by a kind of column generation algorithm, assigning cars to trips.
-Detailed surveys on car-sharing are provided by \citet{Jor2013}, \citet{Brandstatter2016} and \cite{Laporte2018}.
+Many formulations studying car-sharing systems are based on time-space networks such as, e.g., \citet{Correia2012}, considering depot locations in the context of one-way car-sharing. \citet{Brandstaetter2020} model the movement of cars in a electric car-sharing system as a multi-commodity flow problem. \citet{Zhang2019} work on vehicle-to-trips assignment and relay decisions in one-way car-sharing systems with electric vehicles.
+They model the problem in a single-commodity network flow model and develop a heuristic thereof.
+In \citet{Enzi2020} both car-sharing and ride-sharing are considered simultaneously and in combination with alternative MOTs.
+The first step of the auxiliary graph transformation of \citet{Enzi2020} is similar to the presented graph in this work.
+However, they extend the graph by duplicating trips including ride-sharing and solve the car- and ride-sharing problem by a kind of column generation algorithm, assigning cars to trips. \SP{A time-dependent problem version considering a company and a user objective concurrently is addressed in \citet{enzi2021bi}.} Detailed surveys on car-sharing are provided by \citet{Jor2013}, \citet{Brandstatter2016} and \citet{Laporte2018}.